jsanchogithub/docker/README.md

 	> heroku container:release web -a APP_NAME

-On my case:
+On my case:<br>

-heroku container:push web -a fathomless-thicket-72625	// to deploy to Heroku server heroku container:release web -a fathomless-thicket-72625 	// to make it visible in the web<br>
+	> heroku container:push web -a fathomless-thicket-72625	// to deploy to Heroku server<br>
+	> heroku container:release web -a fathomless-thicket-72625 	// to make it visible in the web<br>

 ## 2.- Some examples of Docker constainers.